WKJW

-WKJW (1010 AM) is a commercial conservative gospel radio station broadcasting at 47,000 watts in Black Mountain, North Carolina, operated by International Baptist Outreach Missions, Inc. of Asheville, North Carolina, Dr J. Wendell Runion, President and General Manager.
+WKJW (1010 AM) is a commercial radio station licensed to Black Mountain, North Carolina, United States.
+Owned by International Baptist Outreach Missions, Inc. of Asheville, North Carolina, it carries a gospel music format.

 The station was founded as WFGW AM in May 1962 by the Billy Graham Evangelistic Association.

 A 1970 ad in the Asheville Citizen-Times said WFGW was the only area station playing easy listening music and standards.
 It was a daytime-only station broadcasting at 50,000 watts.

 Prior to 2005, it played mostly Southern gospel music which was moved online.
 Starting August 1, 2005, as "Faith and Freedom Radio", WFGW was a commercial talk radio station with some Christian talk.
 WFGW Talk Radio was available on its sister-station's HD signal, 106.9 FM HD3.

 WKJW must reduce power to 90 watts at night to protect Canadian clear-channel CFRB in Toronto.

 International Baptist Outreach Missions, owner of WKJV of Asheville, North Carolina, purchased 1010 AM and started broadcasting on July 19, 2013, as WKJW.